Thermoplastics be melted, shaped, and cooled multiple times

 Injection Molding: Thermoplastics vs. Thermosetting Plastics

-Injection molding is a popular manufacturing process for creating a wide range of products, from automotive components to everyday household items.
-Two main types of plastics are commonly used in injection molding: thermoplastics and thermosetting plastics.
+Injection moulding is a popular manufacturing process for creating a wide range of products, from automotive components to everyday household items.
+Two main types of plastics are commonly used in injection moulding: thermoplastics and thermosetting plastics.
 Understanding the differences between these materials is crucial for selecting the right type for specific applications.
+However, compression moulding is the most common method for thermosetting plastics, offering high strength and heat resistance for final products.

 thermoplastics Vs thermosetting plastics in injection molding